aimanhaizal/local_MosquittoMqttBroker/README.md

-# Part 3: Sending data into the MQTT Broker
+# Part 3: Sending/Receiving data into the MQTT Broker
 The mqtt broker is currently inside of the workstation ```10.1.43.8``` inside of the docker container ```mosquitto``` with the exposed port of ```1884```.

   **Publishing from a different container**